Hybrid rules: the emerging playbook for flexible work

 Employee productivity remains steady despite persistent pandemic challenges

-- More likely to say that they are satisfied with the amount of work they accomplished (61% of remote workers vs 53% of office-based employees)
+- More likely to say they are satisfied with the amount of work they accomplished (61% of remote workers vs. 53% of office-based employees)

 - People working at companies allowing flexibility in where they work reported 43% higher productivity scores than those who did not (+11.6 vs. +8.1)